-The purpose of this scenario is to practice effective communication and efficient teamwork skills, such as those defined in crew resource management programs and the Agency for Healthcare Research and Quality's (AHRQ's) TeamSTEPPS® program.
+The purpose of this scenario is to practice effective communication and efficient teamwork skills, such as those defined in crew resource management programs and the Agency for Healthcare Research and Quality's (AHRQ's) TeamSTEPPS[®] program.
 For more details, refer to the "Facilitator Notes" on page 2.

-This scenario is designed for an OR setting; however, the setting can be adjusted based on individual facility practices.
+This scenario is designed for an operating room (OR) setting; however, the setting can be adjusted based on individual facility practices.

-The patient is being admitted to the hospital because of endstage renal failure.
+The patient is being admitted to the hospital because of end-stage renal failure.
 Her past medical history is significant for diabetes, hypertension, severe anemia, and suspected sepsis.
-On admission, the patient's BP is 150-160/100.
+On admission, the patient's blood pressure (BP) is 150-160/100.

 During the admission, the patient receives dialysis on five occasions.
-It is then determined that the access catheter needs to be changed.
-An anesthesiologist evaluates the patient and determines that she is ASA-IV.
+The care team then determines that her access catheter needs to be changed.
+An anesthesiologist evaluates the patient and determines that she is ASA IV.
 The patient is dialyzed prior to the procedure.

-At 1430, the anesthesiologist administers IV sedation with midazolam 1 mg.
-Pulse oximetry and ECG monitoring are in place.
-BP is 120/60 at 1430, 110/60 at 1435, and 100/60 at
+At 1430, the anesthesiologist administers intravenous (IV) sedation with midazolam 1 mg.
+Pulse oximetry and electrocardiogram (ECG) monitoring are in place.
+BP is 120/60 at 1430, 110/60 at 1435, and 100/60 at 1445.

-1445.
 Normal saline is administered at 100 mL/hr.
 At 1450, the patient's BP drops to 80/60.
 The anesthesiologist administers atropine 0.5 mg.
 The surgeon replaces the catheter in 10 minutes.

-At the end of the procedure, the patient becomes bradycardic (30-40 beats per minute) and then asystolic.
+At the end of the procedure, the patient becomes bradycardic (30-40 beats per minute [BPM]) and then asystolic.
 The circulating nurse administers epinephrine 1 mg IV, the anesthesia provider intubates the patient, and a code is called at 1456 (simultaneously).

-- Recognize risks for complications and plan for appropriate monitoring - Provide appropriate and timely interventions (response to changes in physiological status) - Exhibit proficient technical performance of interventions (code response)

-- Demonstrate effective communication with team members - Integrate resourceful teamwork in providing patient care
+- Recognize risks for complications and plan for appropriate monitoring - Provide appropriate and timely interventions (response to changes in physiological status) - Exhibit proficient technical performance of interventions (code response) - Demonstrate effective communication with team members - Integrate resourceful teamwork in providing patient care